derek-corcoran-barrios/Sloan/README.md

 ##Difference.R

-File to make the function *ShotComparison*, to compare between 2 teams in a season
+File to make the function *ShotComparison*, to compare between 2 teams in a season, the files called *datos2012.csv* to *datos2016.csv* where made with the loop at the end of the script

 ##ShotPlots.R